Give Them Roots and Wings

 Wings and Sails

-Looking to the Far Horizon
+A Light on the Far Horizon

 Michael Somerville is the author of several short stories, as well as an in-progress high-fantasy series called the Tales of the Broken Realm.
 He loves telling stories of hope about ordinary characters doing their small part to help heal a broken world.
 By day, he pays the bills as a hands-on storyteller and project manager, leading and envisioning professional teams in the "real-world", even as he is busily building and illustrating imaginary worlds in his evenings and on the weekends.